Skip to content

 Injustice

-It is true that Puerto Ricans, who are U.S. citizens, are not always treated as equals with their fellow U.S. citizens living stateside under U.S. federal law.
-One notable example is how slowly disaster assistance seems to take to get to Puerto Rico.
+It is true that Puerto Ricans, who are U.S. citizens, are not treated as equals with their fellow U.S. citizens living stateside under U.S. federal law.
+One notable example is how slowly disaster assistance gets to Puerto Rico.

 As a state, Puerto Rico would be on an equal footing with all other states, fully protected by the U.S. Constitution.
-Medicaid funding and nutrition assistance would increase automatically during periods of increased need, such as in the aftermath of hurricanes.
+Federal assistance would increase automatically during periods of increased need, such as in the aftermath of hurricanes, along with the oversight and administrative mechanisms inherent in federal programs that do not currently include Puerto Rico.
 The many Puerto Ricans serving in the U.S. military would be able to vote for their Commander in Chief.
-The dignity of equal treatment and equal rights would be a constant presence.
+The dignity of equal treatment and equal rights – along with empowerment that comes from equal responsibilities – would be a constant presence.
 These improvements would be impactful and tangible, and especially noticeable to people who don’t already have them.

-Read More: Cuba, Iran, Venezuela and Syria Call for Puerto Rico Independence.
+Cuba, Iran, Venezuela Call for Puerto Rico Independence

 We islanders have a few more obstacles than you in the states, and that is why you shouldn’t try to persuade us.